mrahhal/Migrator.EF6/README.md

 You might have to edit the db context's name after enabling migrations if there are errors, so do that before going on.

+Make sure to build your project before `dotnet ef6 ...`.

 As a final note, make sure your db context looks like this:
 ```c#
 public class ApplicationDbContext : DbContext // Or IdentityDbContext<ApplicationUser> if you're using Identity